-The amount due from related parties of RMB1,828, RMB4,836 and RMB3,421 as of December 31, 2012, 2013 and 2014, respectively represented the amount due from a Founder.
-These amounts are advances to the Founder for paying the Group's operating expenses in the normal course of business.
-The amounts were unsecured, non interest bearing and have no defined repayment term.
+The amount due from Founder of RMB1,828, RMB4,836 and RMB3,421 as of December 31, 2012, 2013 and 2014, respectively were advances to the Founder for paying the Group's operating expenses in the normal course of business.
+The amounts were unsecured, non-interest bearing and have no defined repayment term.
 Subsequent to December 31, 2014, the amount due from the Founder has been repaid in full.